Ed-von-Schleck/shoco/README.md

 Saying Thanks
 -------------

 If you use _shoco_, or like it for whatever reason, I'd really love to hear from you!
-Please consider supporting me financially via
+Also, please consider supporting me financially via
 [git tip](https://www.gittip.com/Ed-von-Schleck/) or [flattr](https://flattr.com/submit/auto?user_id=Christian.Schramm&url=https://github.com/Ed-von-Schleck/&title=shoco&language=C&tags=github&category=software).

 License